Giorgia3/BERT-based-SARSCoV2-variant-identification/README.md

-# MS Thesis: An interpretable BERT-based architecture for SARS-CoV-2 variant identification

-This repository contains the main code and data associated with the MS thesis:

-**"An interpretable BERT-based architecture for SARS-CoV-2 variant identification"** \
-Giorgia Ghione\
-MS Degree in Computer Engineering\
-Politecnico di Torino, 2022\
-Supervisors: Santa Di Cataldo, Marta Lovino, Giansalvo Cirrincione, Elisa Ficarra

-The full thesis is publicly available at: https://webthesis.biblio.polito.it/23527/
+# The geometry of BERT

-This work was further developed and led to the publication of the article **"The geometry of BERT"** by Matteo Bonino, Giorgia Ghione, and Giansalvo Cirrincione.
+This repository contains the main code and data associated with the article **"The geometry of BERT"** by Matteo Bonino, Giorgia Ghione, and Giansalvo Cirrincione.
 The article is available online at: https://arxiv.org/abs/2502.12033

 ## Abstract

-The Covid-19 pandemic has posed many challenges in the medical diagnostics field.
-One of these has been the need for constant detection and monitoring of the SARS-CoV-2 circulating variants.
-The most common approach to reliably identify a SARS-CoV-2 variant is exploiting genomics.
-Such an approach has been enabled by the constant collection of genetic sequences of the virus globally.
-However, variant identification methods are usually resource-intensive.
-Thus, small medical laboratories can have issues due to limited diagnostic capacity.
-This thesis presents a deep learning method to successfully identify variants without requiring high computational resources and long delays.
-The contribution of this thesis is twofold: 1) the development of a Bidirectional Encoder Representations from Transformers (BERT) fine-tuning architecture for SARS-CoV-2 variant identification; 2) the mathematical and biological interpretation of the model by leveraging its self-attention mechanism.
-The developed method allows the analysis of the spike gene of SARS-CoV-2 genome samples to determine their variant quickly.
-The chosen neural network BERT is a Transformer-based model initially proposed for processing natural language sequences.
-However, it has been successfully applied to several other contexts, such as DNA/RNA sequence analysis.
-Therefore, BERT was fine-tuned to adapt to the genomic sequence domain, reaching an F1 score equal to 98.59% on the inference dataset: it proved effective in recognizing variants circulating to date.
-Since BERT relies on the self-attention mechanism, the interpretability of the model was investigated by analyzing its self-attention matrices and hidden weights.
-The resulting mathematical interpretation allowed the understanding of the biological meaning of the attention patterns produced by the network.
-Indeed, BERT extracts relevant biological information on variants by focusing on specific parts of the SARS-CoV-2 spike gene.
-In particular, it was examined how attention spreads across the domains of the spike protein, and it was found that attention is often localized on the site of defining mutations of variants.
-Therefore, the developed architecture allows gaining insights into the distinctive characteristics of SARS-CoV-2 genetic sequences and into the behaviour of BERT neural network.
+Transformer neural networks, particularly Bidirectional Encoder Representations from Transformers (BERT), have shown remarkable performance across various tasks such as classification, text summarization, and question answering.
+However, their internal mechanisms remain mathematically obscure, highlighting the need for greater explainability and interpretability.
+In this direction, this paper investigates the internal mechanisms of BERT proposing a novel perspective on the attention mechanism of BERT from a theoretical perspective.
+The analysis encompasses both local and global network behavior.
+At the local level, the concept of directionality of subspace selection as well as a comprehensive study of the patterns emerging from the self-attention matrix are presented.
+Additionally, this work explores the semantic content of the information stream through data distribution analysis and global statistical measures including the novel concept of cone index.
+A case study on the classification of SARS-CoV-2 variants using RNA which resulted in a very high accuracy has been selected in order to observe these concepts in an application.
+The insights gained from this analysis contribute to a deeper understanding of BERT's classification process, offering potential avenues for future architectural improvements in Transformer models and further analysis in the training process.

 ## Repository Contents
     .